 In 1970, the move was made to Dandridge Avenue and the Center was established as a non-profit corporation.
 At this time, the Knox County school system took over the provision of educational services for children with special needs.
 Sertoma Center changed its focus to providing comprehensive life services for adults with intellectual disabilities.
 The Center moved into its headquarters on Fifth Avenue in 1993 and presently serves approximately 100 individuals and their families.

-Major funding comes from the State of Tennessee’s Division of Intellectual Disabilities Services for our current annual budget of $5 million dollars.
+Major funding comes from the State of Tennessee’s Department of Intellectual and Developmental Disabilities for our current annual budget of $6 million dollars.
 However, the full extent of our services could not be realized without the vital support of the City of Knoxville, Knox County, and the business community, foundations, civic groups, family and friends of Sertoma Center.